openhab/openhab-js/README.md

 qty = Quantity('1 m^2 s^2'); // / is required
 qty = Quantity('1 m2/s2'); // ^ is required
 ```

+Note: It is possible to create a unit-less (without unit) Quantity, however there is no advantage over using a `number` instead.

 #### Conversion